-If a positive DNA test is not readily seen, advise students to place the microcentrifuge tube containing the DNA and diphenylamine solution in a beaker of gently boiling water for 10–20 minutes.
-A positive (blue or purple color) should be seen during this time.
+If a positive DNA test result is not readily seen, advise students to place the microcentrifuge tube containing the DNA and Diphenylamine solution in a beaker of gently boiling water for 10–20 minutes.
+A positive (blue or purple colour) should be seen during this time.
 Be sure the tube stays securely fastened.
 Alternatively, place the DNA and diphenylamine test solution in an open test tube in the boiling water bath.

-- Prior to conducting this practical, you may like to prepare students by asking them to run ‘known’ solution tests.
-This way students can familiarise themselves with what the results of the different tests will look like; making it easier to identify results during the “unknowns” activity.
+You may like to prepare students for this practical by asking them to run ‘known’ solution tests.
+This way students can familiarise themselves with what the results of the different tests will look like; making it easier to identify results during the ‘unknowns’ activity.

-- To save time in class, use fresh tubes to replace the tubes containing vegetable oil as they are difficult to clean.
+- Tubes containing vegetable oil are difficult to clean.
+To save time in class, use fresh tubes to replace them.

 - 45 mins